 the above chart shows a comparison of 2008 Q4 and 2009 Q4 for Delhi

 Approximately 1 million sq ft of Grade ‘A’ office space was available in 4Q2009in Delhi.
 Of this available supply, more than 85 percent was located in Jasola and Saket.
 On the new supply front there has been no addition to the city’s Grade ‘A’ office space in this quarter.

 Your browser may not support display of this image.

 After almost three quarters prime office space in the CBD has seen no further falling rentals QoQ.
 Jasola and Nehru Place witnessed a marginal increase, of approx2-5 percent, in rentals as well as capital values; few large transactions in the area upgraded market sentiment.
 Netaji Subhash Place felt pressure on rentals and witnessed a correction in the range of 8-9percent QoQ, due to consistently higher vacancies.

 A number of companies based in Mohan Co-operative have shifted to Jasola and Nehru Place considering the locational advantage, better infrastructure and prevailing low rentals.

 Before the Commonwealth Games, the Delhi Government has decided to turn100 prominent buildings in the city into green buildings.
 The TERI-(Clinton Climate Initiative) will help building owners identify, design and implement large-scale energy-efficient building retrofit projects.

 The writer is a correspondent of Youth Ki Awaaz pursuing Economics (1st Yr.) from Ramjas College, University of Delhi.
-Football is his religion and Manchester United is his god. Â Writing has always been one of his areas of interest.FLAG THIS POST
+Football is his religion and Manchester United is his god. Â Writing has always been one of his areas of interest.REPORT THIS POST